How it works

 Pick the repos that represent you

-You choose exactly which repos go into the analysis — public or private, your call.
+You choose exactly which repos go into the analysis.
 Curate the projects that show what you can really do and where you want your career to go.
 The work you put forward is the work we assess.

 We analyse the work, then drop the code